Before-and-after ads are the single most effective creative format for AI photo and beauty apps, and it is not close.

 Too polished a 'before' makes the transformation unimpressive; too low-quality a 'before' looks fake.
 Common patterns across AI photo app creative testing show that the optimal ‘before’ image looks like a casual selfie taken in mediocre lighting with visible but not extreme imperfections.

-UGC-style images (or actual user-submitted content with permission) outperform stock photos by 25-35% on CTR based on RocketShip HQ client data from 15+ AI photo app campaigns, because they feel authentic.
+In our experience across AI photo and beauty app campaigns, UGC-style images (or actual user-submitted content with permission) consistently outperform stock photos on CTR because they feel authentic.
 Stock photos trigger ad blindness.

 AI-generated faces are a viable middle ground but carry compliance risks: according to Meta's AI content transparency policies, misleading before-and-after imagery can result in ad disapproval or account restrictions.
 The safest approach is sourcing real photos: hire diverse models for a shoot focused on deliberately imperfect 'before' shots, then run those through your app for authentic 'after' results.